claramrk/nextjs-ecommerce-shop2/README.md

 - Updates the cart count as items are added or removed.
 - Clears the cart and navigates to the Thank You page upon confirming the order.

-## Cookies
+## Storing Data Securely
-Utilizes a "cart" cookie to store information about the user's cart.
-Ensures cart data security, preventing unauthorized changes.
+The security of user data is a top priority.
+I use cookies to store cart information and implement measures to prevent unauthorized changes to cart data.
+I do not save user payment or personal information so far - this will be handled via stripe in the future.

 ## Database
 The ecommerce store uses a PostgreSQL database to store and manage product and order data.
 I connect to and query information from this database to provide users with an efficient shopping experience.